James "Red" Duke: Career

-Duke was a fourth-year surgery resident at Parkland Hospital the day President John F. Kennedy and Texas Gov. Connally were shot and rushed to that hospital.
+Duke was a fourth-year surgery resident at Parkland Hospital the day President John F. Kennedy and Texas Governor Connally were shot and rushed to that hospital.
 Upon their arrival, Duke says, "It didn't take long to appreciate the gravity of the situation."
 When asked what can you do for him, he said, "I can't do much for a dead man."
 He is credited with saving the life of Governor Connally.

 Duke's academic career began in 1966 as an assistant professor of surgery at UT Southwestern Medical School and later at the Columbia University College of Physicians and Surgeons in New York.
 He also took some time to pursue graduate studies in chemical engineering, biochemistry and computer sciences at Columbia University under the auspices of an NIH Special Fellowship.
 While Duke was an assistant professor of surgery in New York, he spent two years from 1970 to 1972 in Jalalabad, Afghanistan, as a visiting professor and later chairman of surgery at Nangarhar University School of Medicine.

-After returning from Afghanistan, Duke joined the faculty of the University of Texas Medical School at Houston, where he was a professor of surgery.
-Among his many responsibilities, Duke served as special assistant to the president of the UT Health Science Center and held one of the distinguished professorships at the UT Medical School as the John B. Holmes Professor of Clinical Sciences.
+After returning from Afghanistan, Duke joined the faculty of McGovern Medical School (formerly the University of Texas Medical School at Houston), where he was a professor of surgery.
+Among his many responsibilities, Duke served as special assistant to the president of the UT Health Science Center and held one of the distinguished professorships at McGovern Medical School as the John B. Holmes Professor of Clinical Sciences.
 He established Houston's Hermann Hospital Life Flight operations in 1976 and helped establish its trauma and emergency services, of which he served as director.

 Duke was a founding member of the American Trauma Society and was an Advanced Trauma Life Support instructor for the American College of Surgeons.
 He was named Surgeon of the Year by the James F. Mitchell Foundation in 1988.
 Duke's efforts to educate the public in health issues and tireless work as a crusader against trauma brought him into serious consideration for the position of Surgeon General of the United States in 1989.

 On August 25, 2015, it was reported that Duke had died at Memorial Hermann Hospital in Houston from natural causes.
 He was 86 years old.